What is a Commercial Host?

 Anyone who meets Turo’s general eligibility requirements can book your cars, regardless of their fair market value.
 You may decide for yourself whether to impose additional eligibility requirements on guests who book high-value vehicles and/or to collect a security deposit

 You must approve any additional drivers your guests want to add to their trip.
 You’ll cover that driver under your insurance policy.
 Your guests can’t add additional drivers via the Turo platform.
 You’ll need to instruct them how to add drivers to their trip.

 Guest charges and reimbursements

 You can charge reasonable fees, penalties, or costs and must disclose them to potential guests in advance on the vehicle listing page.
-These include, but aren’t limited to, insurance, protection plans, CDW, mileage overages, smoking, cleaning, delivery, young driver, late/early returns, deposits (amount and type), and fuel replacement.
+These include, but aren’t limited to, insurance, protection plans, CDW, mileage overages, smoking, cleaning, delivery, late/early returns, deposits (amount and type), fuel replacement, and young driver.
+Note: Commercial Hosts in Canada may not charge a Young Driver fee.
 Commercial Hosts aren’t allowed to use the Reimbursement tool.
 Using it could impact your host standing.